mmarinabans/mmarinabans/README.md

 Consulting for teams entering or scaling in the region Speaking and collaborations on AI-driven GTM and LATAM market strategy

-LinkedIn · Based between Brazil and global markets
+Based between Brazil and global markets